Covid-19: do the quarantine measures meet the proportionality criterion?

 4. Conclusion and outlook

 Independently of how strong this worldwide shut down of countries’ economies will eventually affect livelihoods, it is fairly incomprehensible why the quarantines have not been limited to those at risk instead of paralyzing the entire economies.
+In fact, this is the first time in human history that a quarantine is deemed to be necessary to be applied not to the sick, but to the healthy part of the population.
+This leads us to the next point.
 Laws and the threat of fines would not even be necessary, for people belonging to the risk group will stay at home voluntarily.
 The danger of an economic collapse would be avoided by this milder means.
 Since the same effect of protecting people belonging to the risk group can be achieved with less drastic and above all dangerous measures, the legislator is even OBLIGED to apply this milder measure.
 The principle of proportionality, which is one of the fundamental legal principles in a constitutional state, obliges the legislature to do so.

 It seems to be urgent to adopt, extended and update epidemiological models incorporating economic and social variables determining peoples’ behavior responses to policy prescriptions imposed by governments to better project pandemic evolutions in the future.
 The current response of the scientific community producing a large number of papers and manuscripts in the indicating direction within a period of only few months, allows us to be optimistic that this challenge can be met soon.
 This will hopefully facilitate future compliance with the proportionality criterion which can be easily overlooked and violated if the economic and social drivers of people’s behavior continue to be disregarded by the epidemiological models used to design health policies.